 - Notice any unusual bumps or moles?
 Have them checked by a dermatologist especially if the color or shape has changed.
 This can be a sign of some types of skin cancer.

-- If you REALLY want to ramp up results, you might consider a treatment that utilizes Platelet Rich Plasma (PRP).
-Also called the Vampire Facial, this is a “must have treatment” for many celebrities like Kim Kardashian.
+- If you REALLY want to ramp up results, you might consider a treatment that utilizes Platelet Rich Plasma (PRP) this is a “must-have treatment” for many celebrities like Kim Kardashian.
 It combines microneedling with platelets derived from your own blood.
-There is also the Vampire FaceLift which combines filler with PRP which is injected beneath the skin surface to replace areas that have lost volume.
-It also increases collagen production, smooths wrinkles, improves texture, color and tone.
+There is also the PRP FaceLift which combines filler with PRP which is injected beneath the skin surface to replace areas that have lost volume.
+It also increases collagen production, smooths wrinkles, and improves texture, color and tone.

 Dr. Scott and Your Skin